General Work Visa UK: Eligibility & Application Guide

 In addition to the skilled worker visa, there are various other types of general work visas, all potentially allowing UK employers to take advantage of a rich pool of overseas talent to help fill their skills gaps.
 Below we set out a brief summary of some of these key work visas, including the basic requirements, what each route allows and how much each visa will cost:

-At a cost of £822, plus the annual healthcare surcharge, the graduate route will allow recent overseas graduates, having successfully completed a UK course of study at bachelor’s degree level or above, to undertake work in the UK for at least 2 years.
+The graduate route allows recent international graduates, having successfully completed a UK course of study at bachelor’s degree level or above, to undertake work in the UK for at least 2 years after completing a bachelor’s or master’s degree, and 3 years after a PhD or other doctoral qualification.

 This is an unsponsored immigration route designed to retain international graduate talent, with the flexibility for these individuals to work at any skill or salary level.
 Shortly prior to expiry of their graduate visa, and provided they are in a suitably skilled and well-salaried job role, a graduate worker can also apply to switch to the skilled worker visa, ensuring that employers do not lose valuable and integrated talent from within their workforce.

-To apply for this type of visa, as with a skilled worker visa, the applicant must have the offer of an eligible job role from a UK licensed sponsor that pays a minimum salary level, typically £26,200 per year or the ‘going rate’ for the job in question.
+To apply for this type of visa, the applicant must have the offer of an eligible job role from a UK licensed sponsor that pays the relevant minimum salary level.
 They must also be able to meet an English language requirement to at least level B1 CEFR and show that they can support themselves on arrival in the UK if applying from overseas.

-The scale-up visa will allow a migrant worker to come to the UK to do an eligible job for a fast-growing UK business paying a minimum salary of £34,600 per year.
+The scale-up visa allows workers to come to the UK to do an eligible job for a fast-growing UK business paying a minimum salary of £36,300 per year.

 As a sponsored route, an employer must be an eligible scale-up business and licensed to sponsor this category of worker, although sponsorship will only last for 6 months.
 As the visa-holder will be granted a scale-up visa for a period of 2 years, they have the flexibility to leave their sponsored job role after just 6 months, to work in an unsponsored role for someone else, although they must continue to meet the minimum earnings requirement.
 The applicant must also meet an English language and financial requirement.